bluwy/whyframe/README.md

 - 🛠 Flexible HTML customization
 - 🪢 Tight bundler integration
 - ⚡️ Fast runtime
-- ✨ Just works!
+- ✨ Compatible with major bundlers and frameworks

-Read the [documentation](https://whyframe.dev) for more information!
+Read the [documentation](https://whyframe.dev) for more details!

 ## Packages